 If you love super thick and fluffy pancakes, these gluten free, dairy free oat flour pancakes are a delicious and wholesome way to switch up your morning routine.
 Ready in just 30 minutes, this healthy take on a breakfast staple is simple, sweet, and satisfying.

 Like these coconut flour banana pancakes and rice flour pancakes, enjoy these whole grain pancakes topped with fresh berries and a dollop of whipped cream, with a drizzle of maple syrup, or even loaded with chocolate chips.
 No matter how you dress them up, these pancakes are sure to please everyone!
-Made with just 7 simple ingredients, they come out incredibly soft and fluffy every single time.
+Made with just 7 simple ingredients (and xanthan gum free!), they come out incredibly soft and fluffy every single time.

 Why you need to make these healthy pancakes!